-The Fire Prevention Division provides life safety inspections of existing buildings open to the public and performs plan review for safety compliance of all new commercial, industrial, and multi-occupancy structures.
-The prevention division also provides the following additional services to the community: weed abatement, public education, and community wide risk reduction strategies.
-It also investigates fires for cause and origin determination and assists with the prosecution of arson caused fires.
+The Fire Prevention Bureau conducts fire, and life safety inspections of existing buildings open to the public and performs plan review for safety compliance of all new commercial, industrial, and multi-occupancy structures.
+The prevention bureau also provides the following additional services to the community: weed abatement, public education, and community wide risk reduction strategies.

 The division has adopted the 2016 California Fire Code along with the supporting technical codes.
 In 2018, the fire department performed about 1,500 annual life safety inspections on existing, and new business and 232 plan checks.
 This was accomplished by two full time fire prevention inspectors and the engine companies.